 Instructions

-- Wash and prick the potato skins.
+- Scrub potatoes and prick the skins with a fork all over.
 Bake for about an hour, or until they are fully cooked and soft when you insert a fork.

 - Let them cool for a couple of minutes, then cut them in half lengthwise.